BrenPatF/brenpatf.github.io/_posts/2022-08-07-shortest-path-analysis-of-large-networks-by-sql-and-plsql.md

 ```
 File: run_net_pipe_sum_brightkite.log

-The results show 547 subnetworks, the same as shown by the Ins_Roots procedure.
+The results show 547 subnetworks, the same as shown by the Ins_Node_Roots procedure.

 Code timing shows that almost all time is used in the recursive function expand_Node.
-In particular, the root node selection sections (r_nod cursor...) are not a significant contributor, unlike for the base version of Ins_Roots where they take about half the time.
+In particular, the root node selection sections (r_nod cursor...) are not a significant contributor, unlike for the base version of Ins_Node_Roots where they take about half the time.

 #### Run Statistics for Example Datasets - Ins_Node_Roots vs Net_Pipe
 [&uarr; Comparison with Net_Pipe Array-Based Package](#comparison-with-net_pipe-array-based-package)<br />